julelang/manual/src/common-concepts/control-flow/iterations.md

 // 3
 // 4
 ```
-Seen as the example at above, this is a foreach iteration.\
+Seen as the example at above, this is a range iteration.\
 Iterations can have two variables: Current index and current element.

 This example, just shows index.
-Let's see foreach iteration with content.
+Let's see range iteration with content.

 For example:
 ```jule